 Where will the paths be installed in 2025?

-An easy-access path has been laid across the Orchard Field and up onto Bride’s Mound.
+An easy-access path has been laid across the Orchard Field and up onto Bride’s Mound which allows access to the less abled for the first time.
 The scale of the hard standing at the top of the Mound caused considerable concerns.
-Following feedback, we will be removing the stone dust path on the top of Bride’s Mound in September 2025 and restore a more sympathetic surface, one that is in greater harmony with the landscape.
-The former interpretation board on the Mound will also be re-sited as part of the wider interpretation strategy for the Scheduled Monument.
+Following feedback, we removed the stone dust path on the top of Bride’s Mound in September 2025.
+The former interpretation board on the Mound will soon be re-sited as part of the wider interpretation strategy for the Scheduled Monument and wider site.

 What surface will the paths have?

-Paths will be unsealed limestone dust or hoggin (a mix of gravel, sand and clay) which allow for drainage.
+Paths are unsealed limestone dust or hoggin (a mix of gravel, sand and clay) which allow for drainage.

 Will new paths be new rights of way?